eea/eea.docker.tct/README.rst

 Other people involved in this project are::
  - Cornel Nițu (cornel.nitu at eaudeweb.ro)
  - Miruna Bădescu (miruna.badescu at eaudeweb.ro)
- - Mihai Tabara (mihai.tabara at eaudeweb.ro)
+ - Mihai Tabără (mihai.tabara at eaudeweb.ro)
- - Dragos Catarahia (dragos.catarahia at eaudeweb.ro)
+ - Dragoș Catarahia (dragos.catarahia at eaudeweb.ro)

 =========